THE ADVANTAGES OF LUNGING WITH CAVESSON

 4. Safety for All

-A secure, well-fitted cavesson minimizes the risk of shifting or slipping during work.
+A secure, well-fitted cavesson minimizes the risk of its shifting during work.
 By offering more effective control of the horse’s balance and movement, it helps prevent accidents—common risks when lunging with halters or bridles—creating a safer environment for both horse and handler.